umidg/TTC/README.md

-# TTC
-Navigating Transit Delays: Predicting TTC Journey Disruptions
+# Navigating Transit Delays: Predicting TTC Journey Disruptions

 ## Abstract
 This project aims to create a machine-learning model to forecast transit delays in the Toronto Transit Commission